simonspa/corryvreckan/src/modules/EventLoaderEUDAQ2/README.md

 ### Parameters
 * `file_name`: File name of the EUDAQ2 raw data file.
 This parameter is mandatory.
+* `inclusive`: Boolean parameter to select whether new data should be compared to the existing Corryvreckan event in inclusive or exclusive mode.
+The inclusive interpretation will allow new data to be added to the event as soon as there is some overlap between the data time frame and the existing event, i.e. as soon as the end of the time frame is later than the event start or as soon as the time frame start is before the event end.
+In the exclusive mode, the frame only be added to the existing event,if its start and end are both within the defined event.
 * `skip_time`: Time that can be skipped at the start of a run.
 Default is `0ms`.
 * `get_time_residuals`: Boolean to change if time residual plots should be outputted.
 Default value is `false`.
 * `adjust_event_times`: Matrix that allows the user to shift the event start/end of all different types of EUDAQ events.
 The first entry of each row specifies the data type, the second is the offset which is added to the event start and the third entry is the offset added to the event end.
 A usage example is shown below.
 Default is `0ms, 0ms`, `"other"` is just a placeholder.